 Small and Mighty: Fight for Lifers West

-This $9,000 grant will support a two-day workshop by an attorney and Fight for Lifers volunteers at the State Correction Institution Forest in Marienville, Pa., where they will educate 100 inmates about getting their life sentences reduced, and two-subsequent volunteer days at the facility.
-They will also facilitate a panel discussion for the public and state legislators about the prevalence and impact of the inmate abuse in jails and prisons and will conduct a study of Pittsburgh Public Schools' discipline policies, perceptions and alternatives to the School to Prison Pipeline.
+This $9,000 grant supported a two-day workshop by an attorney and Fight for Lifers volunteers at the State Correction Institution Forest in Marienville, Pa., to educate 100 inmates about getting their life sentences reduced, and two subsequent volunteer days at the facility.
+They also facilitated a panel discussion for the public and state legislators about the prevalence and impact of the inmate abuse in jails and prisons and conducted a study of Pittsburgh Public Schools' discipline policies, perceptions and alternatives to the School to Prison Pipeline.

-Learn more about Fight for Lifers at http://www.reconstructioninc.org/programs/fight-for-lifers.
+To learn more about Fight for Lifers West, visit http://www.fightforliferswest.org/